Way of Life Literature

 The rejection of biblical separation by New Evangelical ministries is also evident in their refusal to take a stand against the worldliness and compromise that characterizes the contemporary church growth philosophy which has permeated evangelical churches, with its love for rock music, sensual fashions, Hollywood entertainment, and pretty much everything the pop culture produces.

 The failure to preach and practice separation has very real consequences.
 For example, Ken Ham admits that the churches he is associated with lose most of their young people.
-There is a reason for that, and the reason is not just because they are weak on defending literal creation.
-It is far deeper than that.
-It has to do with an overall soft approach to the Word of God and Christian living and discipleship.
-The preachers in these churches don’t boldly proclaim the WHOLE counsel of God and reprove the pop culture and other forms of worldliness, and they typically don’t preach sold-out discipleship or practice effective church discipline.
-As a consequence, the people tend to live much like the world.
-This is a foundational error that is not addressed clearly in any of the books I have ready by Mr. Ham, because he has determined to focus on creation-science and basic apologetics.
-He doesn’t even deal clearly with the salvation issue.
-His book Already Gone, about the departure of youth from evangelical churches, though excellent in some ways, doesn’t deal sufficiently with this most important and foundational issue, which is the fact that a vast number of the young people in these churches aren’t born again, nor does it deal sufficiently with the issue of separation from the world.
+There is a reason for that, and the reason is not just because they are weak on defending literal creation. the problem is far deeper and broader.
+It has to do with an overall weak approach to the Word of God and Christian living and discipleship.
+Typically, preachers in these churches don’t boldly proclaim the WHOLE counsel of God and reprove the pop culture and other forms of worldliness in a plain manner and preach sold-out discipleship, and as a consequence the people tend to live much like the world.
+This is a foundational error that is not addressed clearly in any of the books I have read by Ken Ham, because he has determined just to focus on creation-science and basic apologetics.

-If someone argues that these ministries aren’t New Evangelical and that they do not actually reject separatism, I would like for him to send me the documented answers to the following questions:
+If someone argues that these ministries (e.g., Answers in Genesis, Institute for Creation Research) aren’t New Evangelical and that they do not actually reject separatism, I would like for them to send me the documented answers to the following questions:

-First, when has that ministry issued a statement delineating and supporting the doctrine of biblical separation as applying both to ecclesiology and to the world?
+First, when has that ministry issued a statement delineating and supporting the doctrine of biblical separation as it applies both to ecclesiology and to the world?

-Second, when has that ministry renounced the unscriptural philosophy, “In essentials unity; in non-essentials liberty; in all things charity”?
+Second, when has that ministry renounced the popular but unscriptural philosophy “In essential unity; in non-essentials liberty; in all things charity”?

-Third, when has that ministry supported and promoted fundamentalist, separatist ministries?
+Third, when has that ministry supported and promoted a fundamentalist, separatist ministry?

-Fourth, when has that ministry taken a stand against Billy Graham and all of the evil he has done through his New Evangelical philosophy and ecumenical evangelism?
+Fourth, when has that ministry taken a stand against Billy Graham and all of the evil he has done through his New Evangelical philosophy?

-Please send me the published statements or the sermons and lectures in which the organization has taken such stands.
+Please send me the published statements or the sermons and lectures in which they have taken such stands, and I will be glad to say that I have been wrong about them.

 Sharing Policy: Much of our material is available for free, such as the hundreds of articles at the Way of Life web site.
 Other items we sell to help fund our expensive literature and foreign church planting ministries.
 Way of Life's content falls into two categories: sharable and non-sharable.
 Things that we encourage you to share include the audio sermons, O Timothy magazine, FBIS articles, and the free eVideos and free eBooks.
 You are welcome to make copies of these at your own expense and share them with friends and family, but they cannot be posted to web sites.
 You are also welcome to use excerpts from the articles in your writings, in sermons, in church bulletins, etc. All we ask is that you give proper credit.
 Things we do not want copied and distributed freely are items like the Fundamental Baptist Digital Library, print editions of our books, electronic editions of the books that we sell, the videos that we sell, etc. The items have taken years to produce at enormous expense in time and money, and we use the income from sales to help fund the ministry.
 We trust that your Christian honesty will preserve the integrity of this policy.
 "For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
 And, The labourer is worthy of his reward" (1 Timothy 5:18).